 Disruptive innovation and breakthrough innovation can overlap.
-The latter can become the former as the consequences unfold, like a rainstorm slowly filling a lake until it overflows.
-Amazon started as a humble bookseller with the breakthrough idea of making ordering books via mail simpler and easier, then slowly began reshaping the retail sector, a change that has accelerated over time to become disruptive.
+The latter can become the former as the consequences unfold.
+Amazon started with the breakthrough idea of making ordering books via mail simpler and easier, then slowly began reshaping the retail sector, a change that has accelerated over time to become disruptive.

 Breakthrough is an inherent part of innovation strategy.
 Not so with disruption.
 Businesses must grow by finding new markets and improving what they offer and how they interact with their customers and clients.
 Often, close contact with customers and entertaining new ideas lead to breakthroughs.